MehdiChelh/eiopaR/cran-comments.md

 * EIOPA and RFR are not mis-spelled words in DESCRIPTION :
 *   - EIOPA: European Insurance And Occupational Pensions Authority
 *   - RFR: Risk-Free Rate

+## Resubmission
+This is a resubmission.
+In this version I have:

+* Provided a link to the used webservices in the description field of the DESCRIPTION file in the form <https:...>

+* Added \value to .Rd files and explained the functions results in the documentation.